regulated-ai-movement/artificial-intelligence-restrictions/README.md

-# Restricted Artificial Intelligence License
+# Restricted Artificial Intelligence License (RAIL)
 Official Proposal for the Restricted Artificial Intelligence License (RAIL) to the Open Source Initiative.